Cocoon-Data-Transformation/cocoon/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-😎 **Cocoon** provides LLM helpers to organize raw data in your data warehouse, ready for analysis.
+😎 **Cocoon** provides LLM agents to organize raw data in your data warehouse, ready for analysis.

 It's currently a lightweight Python Library, that connects to your DB (e.g., Snowflake, DuckDB).

-It interactively helps with various tasks.
+The agent interactively helps with various tasks for data cleaning, data integration, data modeling, and more.

 ## Profile: Semantically understand your data and detect anomalies